 Vegetarian Dishes for World Vegetarian Day

-This week, the Sunday Supper is celebrating World Vegetarian Day, which occurs on October 1st.
+This year, World Vegetarian Day occurs on October 1st.
 Living with a carnivore husband, we don’t do many Meatless Mondays, but during Lent, we abstain from meat on Fridays.
 I have only a handful of tried and true Vegetarian entrees, so I’m delighted for all the fabulous recipes shared today!
 I hope you’ll try these spinach and ricotta stuffed shells.
 Thanks to my friend, Susan, of The Wimpy Vegetarian, for hosting this event today!

 - Caprese Stuffed Roasted Eggplant by Sunday Supper Movement